rajatpoddar/Nrega_Automation/README.md

 An intuitive, tab-based interface for every automation task:

-- ✨ **Demand Automation** - A brand new automation to demand labours from the csv file.
+- ✨ **MR Fill (New!)** - A new automation to automatically fill Muster Rolls.
+It intelligently marks holidays as absent and includes a manual mode for custom attendance.
+- ✨ **Demand Automation (Enhanced!)** - Demand laborers from a CSV.
+Now smarter, it auto-adjusts for 100-manday laborers and fully supports **GP logins**.
 - ✨ **Resend Rejected Wagelist** - A brand new automation to reprocess wagelist payments that have been rejected by the bank.
 - ✨ **Duplicate MR Print** – Find, save as PDF, and print all Muster Rolls for one or more work codes in a single batch operation.
 - ✨ **Update Estimated Outcome** – Quickly update the 'Estimated Outcome' for a list of work codes without manual entry.
 - 🗂️ **Muster Roll (MR) Generator** – Automatically generate and download Muster Roll PDFs for specified work codes.
 - ⚙️ **MSR Processor** – Process and save Muster Rolls from the MSR Payment page for a list of work codes.
 - 📤 **FTO Generation** – Automates the login and two-step verification process to generate and capture FTO numbers.
-- 📋 **Wagelist Automation** – Generate new wagelists and send them for e-FMS payment processing with a single click.
+- 📋 **Wagelist Automation (Enhanced!)** – Generate new wagelists and send them for e-FMS payment.
+Now includes an option to **save the wagelist as a PDF**.
 - ✅ **Jobcard Verification & Photo Upload** – Verify job cards for an entire village (or all villages in a panchayat) and automatically upload the correct family photo for each card.
 - ✏️ **eMB Entry** – Automate filling the Measurement Book (MB) entry page for multiple work codes.
 - 🔍 **eMB Verify** – Quickly verify Measurement Book (MB) entries in bulk.
 - 🏗️ **Workcode Generator (Dynamic)** – Create new work codes in bulk by loading categories from the website and reading data from a simple CSV file.
 - 🔧 **IF Editor (Dynamic)** – Automate the multi-page IF editing process with a flexible UI and a simple CSV for inputs.
 - 🪄 **Add Activity** - Automate the process of adding activities to work codes.
-- 💳 **Verify ABPS** – Automate checking worker Aadhaar numbers with NPCI, with an option to process all villages in a panchayat.
+- 💳 **Verify ABPS (Fixed!)** – Automate checking worker Aadhaar numbers with NPCI.
+Now correctly processes multiple laborers on a single job card.
 - ✂️ **Workcode Extractor** – A handy utility to parse and extract clean lists of work codes from any block of text.
 - 🗑️ **Delete Work Allocation** - Remove work allocations for specified job cards in bulk.
 - 🏁 **Scheme Closing** - Automate the process of closing schemes for completed work.
 - 📁 **File Manager with Sharing** - A built-in cloud file manager to save, organize, and share your important documents like Muster Roll PDFs.
-- 🎨 **Dynamic UI** – A modern interface with a dynamic footer, Dark/Light theme support, and real-time status updates.
+- 🎨 **Dynamic UI (Enhanced!)** – A modern interface with a dynamic footer, Dark/Light theme support, real-time status updates, and new **audible sound effects** (with a mute toggle).
 - 📊 **MIS Reports Downloader:** Solves the portal's CAPTCHA automatically and downloads multiple MIS reports for a specified District and Block into a single, multi-sheet Excel file.
+- ✨ **MR Tracking (New!)** - Track Muster Roll status in real-time.
+Export reports (PDF/Excel/PNG) and send workcodes directly to eMB Entry or MSR Processor.
+- ✨ **Dashboard Report (New!)** - Fetch and view comprehensive dashboard reports with full export capabilities (PDF/Excel/PNG).
 - 📈 **Social Audit Reports:** Automates the process of fetching Social Audit issue details.
 The bot navigates, clicks 'View' on each issue in the list, extracts the detailed description, and compiles it into a comprehensive report.
 ---